lelegard/aesbench/README.md

   with a portable C code which is much slower that specialized AES instructions.
   All other cores in these tests, Intel or Arm, have AES instructions.

-The RESULTS.md file is generated using the Python scripts `analyze-results.py`.
+The files RESULTS.md and RESULTS.txt are generated using the Python script `analyze-results.py`.